DoodleDeBug/listApp/README.md

 # listApp

-Android/web app that lets you make lots of different lists
+*name is WIP lol
+*App lets you makes different kinds of lists, favourite them, share them etc...
+*making with flutter and coding using dart